YasithD/capstone-project-backend/docs/chapters/project-tasks.md

 ## 5. Project tasks

-Complete the following tasks of implementing features of the `student` class to completed the `Capstone Project`.
+Complete the following tasks of implementing features of the `student` class to complete the `Capstone Project`.

 <table>
     <tr>